anmolmhaiskar/ChessBoard/README.md

-Ranks are denoted in lower case alphabets and numbers ranks:(a,b,c,d,e,f,g,h),(1,2,3,4,5,6,7,8) so if there is a "pawn" on a3 then user will enter : Pa3
+Ranks are denoted in lower case alphabets and numbers ranks:(a,b,c,d,e,f,g,h),(1,2,3,4,5,6,7,8) so if there is a "pawn" on a3 then it is represented as Pa3